Benefits Of Play Therapy For Kids

 Child-centered play therapy from school counselors or a licensed mental health professional can allow children to feel and express complex emotions and thoughts using nonverbal and universal means of expression.
 Child development psychologist Jean Piaget observed that young children were not often capable of expressing complex motives, feelings, and thoughts, as their brains were still developing the capability of abstract thought.

-However, children at play may express these symbolic and complex feelings and thoughts nonverbally.
-For children, playing can be a creative outlet that merges imagination and reality in a way that a therapist can observe without intervening in freedom of expression.
-If you are thinking about play therapy for your child, below are 17 benefits to consider.
+However, kids at play may express these symbolic and complex feelings and thoughts nonverbally.
+For kids, playing can be a creative outlet that merges imagination and reality in a way that a therapist can observe without intervening in freedom of expression.
+If you are thinking about play therapy for your child, below are 17 play therapy benefits to consider.

-Children might not feel they can safely talk about their thoughts and feelings with families.
-Play therapy can give them a safe place to have fun and talk to a compassionate professional.
-Play can also take away any pressure to use words to discuss emotional topics.
-Letting children use play may allow them to express themselves subtly.
+Kids might not feel they can safely talk about their thoughts and feelings with families.
+Play therapy can give them a safe place to have fun and talk to a compassionate therapeutic professional.
+Play therapy can also take away any pressure to use words to discuss emotional topics.
+Letting kids use play may allow them to express themselves subtly.
 In some cases, the child might not know what their nonverbal actions communicate to the therapist.
 Still, a trained therapist may interpret them to help the child with behavioral or emotional issues.

 2. Build self-esteem

 Because your child may express themselves and feel heard, they could also build their self-esteem and learn to express themselves through therapeutic play work.
-Additionally, play therapy can help children build coping skills as they deal with challenging life events such as natural disasters, domestic violence, and traumatic incidents.
-By participating in play activities, children can learn healthy ways to interact and cope with difficult emotions and experiences.
-Occupational therapists, school psychologists, and social workers often use play therapy to help children improve their mental health and well-being.
+Additionally, play therapy can help kids build coping skills as they deal with challenging life events such as natural disasters, domestic violence, and traumatic incidents.
+By participating in play activities, kids can learn healthy ways to interact and cope with difficult emotions and experiences.
+Occupational therapists, school psychologists, and social workers often use play therapy to help kids improve their mental health and well-being.

 If you or a loved one is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.